Argentina vows to service debt despite new legal blow

 But Fernandez said she was still open to negotiations and insisted she would continue to pay the more than 90 percent of creditors who accepted a renegotiation of the defaulted debt.

-"Argentina will fulfil its obligations and it will not default on its restructured debt," she said in a televised speech.
+"Argentina will fulfill its obligations and it will not default on its restructured debt," she said in a televised speech.

 She gave no details on how it would manage that, however, saying only that she had told her economy minister to set up "all the tools needed to make the payment to those who trusted in Argentina."